Khloe Kardashian Shines In Stunning New Instagram Photo

 Kardashian looks away from the camera in the photo, and accessorizes with a dainty chain around her neck.
 She also rocks light pink polish on her long fingernails.

-In the background of the photo, Khloe’s fireplace complete with pink and white photos can be seen.
+In the background of the photo, Khloe’s fireplace and a pile of pink and white pillows can be seen.
 Some green foliage can also be spotted outside of the window.

-Khloe Kardashian posted the photo just a day after her former husband, Lamar Odom, revealed that he was in a brand new relationship.
+Khloe Kardashian posted the photo just a day after her former husband, Lamar Odom, revealed that he was in a new relationship.

 Us Weekly reports that Lamar Odom and his new woman, Sabrina Parr, were seen kissing in Atlanta this week.

-On Instagram, Odom posted about his love for his girlfriend, and some fans took it as a diss towards Khloe.
+On Instagram, Odom posted about his love for his girlfriend, and some fans took it as a diss toward Khloe.
 Lamar later spoke out, revealing that he has nothing but respect for Kardashian.

 “Im [sic] a bit disappointed to read that people are using my words to enforce their own perceptions and assumptions pointing towards things that just are not MY TRUTH OR REALITY.
 This post isn’t against anyone including my ex wife that I still respect deeply,” Lamar said.